awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 1. \(Private or public virtual interface\) To add IPv6 BGP peers, choose **IPv6**\.
 The peer IPv6 addresses are automatically assigned from Amazon's pool of IPv6 addresses; you cannot specify custom IPv6 addresses\.

-1. For **BGP ASN**, enter the Border Gateway Protocol \(BGP\) Autonomous System Number \(ASN\) of your gateway, for example, a number between 1 and 65534\.
+1. For **BGP ASN**, enter the The Border Gateway Protocol Autonomous System Number of your on\-premises peer router for the new virtual interface\.

    For a public virtual interface, the ASN must be private or already whitelisted for the virtual interface\.

    The valid values are 1\-2147483647\.

+   Note that if you do not enter a value, AWS automatically assigns one\.

 1. To provide your own BGP key, for **BGP Authentication Key**, enter your BGP MD5 key\.